cs100/template-proposed-project/README.md

  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
  > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to:
+ > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column
  > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
  >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
 Convert them into issues and assign them to team members.
 Place these in the `TODO` column.